fbraza/ML_microservice/README.md

 ## Rationale

 The idea is to build a sequence of data processing logic isolated in distinct containers.
-The objective here is to delegate the data wrangling task to some kubernetes `initContainers`.
-Once all subsequent taks are done the model is ran in a "normal" containers.
+The objective here is to delegate the data wrangling task to some kubernetes `Pod.spec.initContainers`.
+Once all subsequent taks are done the model is ran in `Pod.spec.containers`.

 ## Installation